Amazon Linux on AWS

 adminSolace CLI user and an associated password are defined at container creation through the

 username_admin_passwordconfiguration keys.
 By default, in an event broker container, no Solace CLI users are defined, so setting these configuration keys allows the container to be administered through the Solace SolAdmin management tool without first entering the Solace CLI to create an

 In the above

 docker createcommand, the values of

-<tag>are dependent on the message broker Docker image you previously loaded.
+<tag>are dependent on the event broker Docker image you previously loaded.
 For example, if you pulled the

 - Make the

 >sudo chmod +x /root/docker-create

 Create and run the event broker container on your host.

 - Create the container:

 Once it’s done running, a long identifier will be displayed that looks something like this:

-This is the ID for the message broker container you have just created.
+This is the ID for the event broker container you have just created.

 - Start the event broker: